It’s not news to most Oregonians: Californians are moving to Oregon in droves, and the migration shows no signs of slowing down.

 Just jump in a U-Haul, throw your stuff in the back, and drive on up here, right?
 Oh, if only it were that simple.

-First, you’re probably going to want to buy a home.
-Or, at least you’ll want to find a temporary rental while you search for your dream home.
+Before you even get to that point though, you’re probably going to want to find a home.
+At the very least, you’ll want to find a temporary rental while you search for your dream home.
 We think the latter option is actually a solid way to go.

 Property search websites have, in many respects, made finding a home from afar a much easier prospect.
 But photos or even 3-D virtual tours rarely ever tell the whole story.